 The assessment guidelines indicate you’ll receive child support if your percentage of care of a child is more than your share of the combined income.
 Similarly, expect to pay child support if your percentage of care of a child is less than your share of the combined income.

-If you’re providing 90% of the care and gave up your career 10 years ago to raise the children, while your ex continues to bring home a healthy 6-figure income, it’s easy to see that your ex should be providing financial support for the children.
+If you’re providing 90% of the care and gave up your career 10 years ago to raise the children, while your former partner continues to bring home a healthy 6-figure income, it’s easy to see that your former partner should be providing financial support for the children.

 However, the issue isn’t always so clear cut.
 And even when it is, how do you work out exactly how much support should be provided?

 Your child support options

 If you and the other parent can agree on how much child support to pay, and how and when it will be paid, you can choose self management for child support.

 Once you’ve reached an agreement and want to make things more formal, you can enter into an agreement about cash payments and things like health insurance and school fees via:

 - a binding child support agreement (a written agreement signed by both parents which can only be made if you’ve both had legal advice).

 These agreements are sometimes negotiated at the time of property settlement, and are sometimes used in the negotiations.
 For example, one party might say they will take only 50% in a property settlement rather than 55% if you enter into their proposed child support agreement.